 Grade Option: (A-F).
 P/NP.
 Degree Applicable Credit.
 Major Applicable.
-CSU

-CHLD 12A CREATIVE ACTIVITIES FOR EARLY CHILDHOOD EDUCATION 3 Units Lecture: 3 hours
+CHLD 12A: CREATIVE ACTIVITIES FOR EARLY CHILDHOOD EDUCATION

 This course is designed to offer students an understanding of developmentally age appropriate activities as they relate to literature, dramatization, finger plays, puppetry, and presentation of language experiences.
 Leads towards a Certificate Level II and or Child Development Teacher Permit (Matrix) Applicable.